zeyh/rating-data-processing-tools/README.md

 * to get a subset of data which only contains all the ratings with users and products appear more than a frequency_threshold number of times: extract_denser(input_file_path, frequency_threshold, output_file_label)
-     note:
-        1. this function will use all your cpu cores in parallel
+    * this function will use all your cpu cores in parallel
-        2. the progress bar display still have synchronization issues which will show a few repeated bars and remain incomplete even though it is actually complete... so just watch for the majority bars' progress report...
+    * the progress bar display still have synchronization issues which will show a few repeated bars and remain incomplete even though it is actually complete... so just watch for the majority bars' progress report...
-        3. it will automatically save the output file as "dataset/extracted/extracted_#.bin" and "dataset/extracted/extracted_#.csv" (# is the output_file_label you entered), so make sure the "dataset/extracted/" path existed first
+    * it will automatically save the output file as "dataset/extracted/extracted_#.bin" and "dataset/extracted/extracted_#.csv" (# is the output_file_label you entered), so make sure the "dataset/extracted/" path existed first

 * to check if an integer id list is consecutive or not:
     * check_continous( 1d_np_array)